CLAY PIGEON KART CLUB LTD.

 3. TECHNICAL REGULATIONS

 3.1.
-The Championship will be open to all karts conforming to the regulations set out in the 2017 MSA Kart Race Yearbook and any specific ABkC Regulations.
+The Championship will be open to all karts conforming to the regulations set out in the 2019 MOTORSPORT UK Kart Race Yearbook and any specific ABkC Regulations.

 3.2.
-The Championship will be open to the following Classes:- Formula Honda Cadet; Formula IAME Cadet; Junior TKM; Senior TKM Extreme; Formula Mini-Max; Formula Junior Max; Formula Senior Max; Formula Senior Max 177; Formula Senior Max 177 (Masters); Formula Blue and KZ UK
+The Championship will be open to the following Classes:- Formula Honda Cadet; Formula IAME Cadet; Junior TKM; IAME X30 Junior; Senior TKM Extreme; Formula Mini-Max; Formula Junior Max; Formula Senior Max; Formula Senior Max 177; Formula Senior Max 177 (Masters); Formula Blue and IAME X30 Senior.

 3.3.
-Safety Requirements: All competitors must ensure that the MSA Circuit Management and Clay Pigeon Kart Club Safety Regulations as stated in the Supplementary Regulations are complied with.
+Safety Requirements: All competitors must ensure that the MOTORSPORT UK Circuit Management and Clay Pigeon Kart Club Safety Regulations as stated in the Supplementary Regulations are complied with.

 3.4.
-TRANSPONDERS: (ABkC approved AMB Transponders) will be mandatory for all Classes and fitted as per MSA Yearbook 2016.
+TRANSPONDERS: ABkC approved AMB Transponders will be mandatory for all Classes and fitted as per MOTORSPORT UK Yearbook 2019.
 It is the competitor’s responsibility to provide a fully charged working transponder.

-In an effort to reduce the cost of racing, the following classes will be restricted to 5 (five) sets of ‘slick’ (dry) tyres (i.e. 10 front and 10 rears) for the 10 Rounds of the 2016 Championship.
+In an effort to reduce the cost of racing, the following classes will be restricted to 2 (two) sets of ‘slick’ (dry) tyres (i.e. 4 front and 4 rears) for the 10 Rounds of the 2019 Championship.

 3.5.3.
 If during a Championship race a tyre is damaged you must inform the scrutineers who will record the change to another of your registered tyres.
 If the change is not recorded you will incur the following penalty:- EXCLUSION FROM THE MEETING.